Selection Principles for Gaia: Summary and Conclusion

 The TNM is a simplified model, but very general.
-A number of other models find links between increasing stability and diversity (see the review of \cite{Nicholson:2018b} especially \cite{Dyke:2013}) but we have shown in section \ref{sec:tnm} that a generic multi-species model of population growth gives, essentially, the TNM in the lowest order of approximation.
+A number of other models find links between increasing stability and diversity (see the review of \cite{Nicholson:2018b} especially \cite{Dyke:2013}).
+We have shown in section \ref{sec:tnm} that a generic multi-species model of population growth gives, essentially, the TNM in the lowest order of approximation.
 This implies that TNM-like dynamics might be present across a wide array of systems.

 Using this framework we have discussed three paradigms which could lead to Gaia: Selection by Survival, Sequential Selection and Entropic Hierarchy.
 Selection by Survival and Sequential Selection lead to anthropic reasoning - Gaia is observed because Gaia is necessary for there to be observers.
-On the other hand Entropic Hierarchy predicts that systems have a tendency to evolve towards Gaia.
+Our proposal is for Entropic Gaia.
+This is the idea that co-evolutionary systems increase in entropy \cite{Roach:2017, Roach:2017a}, and that increasing entropy is associated with a number of `Gaian' features, including higher total biomass, higher diversity, reduced rate of endogenously generated extinctions and the positive effect of life on the abiotic environment.
+These features are observed in the TNM in section \ref{sec:tnmsim} and further discussed in section \ref{sec:tnment}.
+Given the generality of the TNM and the mechanisms for maintaining diversity discussed in section \ref{sec:divres} we postulate Entropic Gaia as a way to generate Gaia, without resorting to anthropic reasoning.

-Anthropic principles have little if any predictive power, Entropic Hierarchy on the other hand makes a number of predictions.
+Anthropic principles have little if any predictive power, Entropic Gaia on the other hand makes a number of predictions.
 For example it predicts we would observe a `punctuated equilibrium' in the fossil record as stable periods are disrupted \cite{Gould:1972,Bak:1993}.
 The tendency towards stability and diversity should also be reflected in the fossil record and indeed \cite{Newman:1999} reports a decline in the extinction rate and an increase in diversity observed over time.
 The authors of \cite{Sibani:2021} describe how these hierarchical systems, and specifically the TNM, can be described in the framework of `record dynamics'.
-This framework makes a number of concrete predictions e.g. log-Poisson quake statistics, which can be tested.
+This framework makes a number of concrete predictions e.g. log-Poisson quake statistics, which can be tested against the fossil record.
+Unfortunately, this interesting comparison is beyond the scope of this paper.

 We have discussed how seed banks and refugia provide a plausible biological mechanism for maintaining a reservoir of species diversity, while LGT provides a mechanism where even individual genes can be stored.
 High levels of ambient diversity allow recovery after major quakes and higher diversity makes it easier for persistence enhancing feedback loops to arise.